-The Yarra and Bay website provides up-to-date water quality forecasts.
+EPA Victoria's website provides up-to-date water quality forecasts.

-Awesome fun regardless of your age, the Splash Park is the best fun you can have on a summers day.
+Awesome fun regardless of your age, the Splash Park is the best fun you can have on a summer's day.
 Try the Seville Splash Park, which has plenty of shade and outdoor recreation facilities (and is super close to the shops of Seville) or head to Lilydale Lake Splash Pad.
 Entry is free, access is for everyone and you can stay as long as you like!